-The Trustee's assessment concluded that the charges and transaction costs borne by Scheme members represents good value for members relative to the benefits of Scheme membership.
+The Trustee's assessment concluded that the charges and transaction costs borne by Scheme members represents average value for members relative to the benefits of Scheme membership.
+The Trustees are currently considering a number of areas arising from this assessment and will provide more details on action taken in next year's Chair's Statement.

-5. Trustees' Knowledge and Understanding
+Trustees' Knowledge and Understanding